The QUEST Program

-The QUEST Program (Quantitative Enrichment, Science and Technology for the 21st Century) is a virtual, online, personal academic support program created and maintained by Salem College faculty and staff in order to provide all Salem students with an extra outlet of educational support in fields which require quantitative and scientific thinking and technological skills.
+The QUEST Program (Quantitative Enrichment, Science and Technology for the 21st Century) is an academic support program created and maintained by Salem College faculty and staff in order to provide all Salem students with an extra outlet of educational support in fields which require quantitative and scientific thinking and technological skills.

-Through the QUEST Program, all registered Salem college students have access to online resources, instructor- and course-specific information, as well as online chat-based tutoring and in-person peer tutoring opportunities.
-All services are free to all registered Salem College students.
-All peer tutors are trained by Academic Support staff and are recommended by the faculty who teach the supported courses.
+Through the QUEST Program, all registered Salem college students have access to online resources and in-person peer tutoring opportunities.
+All services are free to all enrolled Salem College students.
+All QUEST tutors are trained by Academic Support staff and are recommended by the faculty who teach the supported courses.

 Who Can Benefit from QUEST?

-If you are an undergraduate who needs help in just one of the supported courses or technologies, a post-baccalaureate or certificate program student looking for skill enrichment, or a graduate student preparing for licensure examinations, QUEST is available to you twenty four hours a day, seven days a week.
-On the site, you will find a forum for requesting an in-person tutor for supported courses, if the online tutoring schedule is not convenient for you.
-Online tutoring schedules are usually set within the first three weeks of class and the site is constantly updated with new resources and information.
+If you are an undergraduate who needs help in just one of the supported courses or technologies, a post-baccalaureate or certificate program student looking for skill enrichment, or a graduate student preparing for licensure examinations, QUEST is available to you twenty- four hours a day, seven days a week.
+On the site, you will find a link to the form for requesting a one-on-one tutor, if the walk-in tutoring schedule is not convenient for you.
 You will also find access to off-site information about standardized examinations that have quantitative components (such as PRAXIS II, GRE, GMAT, MCAT), links to sites that offer tutorials in pre-college quantitative skills, as well as materials created by Salem College faculty members.